FIPS 140

-The 140 series of Federal Information Processing Standards (FIPS) are U.S. government computer security standards that specify requirements for cryptography modules.
+The 140 series of Federal Information Processing Standards (FIPS) are U.S. government computer security standards that specify requirements for cryptographic modules.

 As of October 2020, FIPS 140-2 and FIPS 140-3 are both accepted as current and active.
 FIPS 140-3 was approved on March 22, 2019 as the successor to FIPS 140-2 and became effective on September 22, 2019.
-FIPS 140-3 testing began on September 22, 2020, although no FIPS 140-3 validation certificates have been issued yet.
+FIPS 140-3 testing began on September 22, 2020, and a small number of validation certificates have been issued.
 FIPS 140-2 testing is still available until September 21, 2021 (later changed for applications already in progress to April 1, 2022), creating an overlapping transition period of one year.
 FIPS 140-2 test reports that remain in the CMVP queue will still be granted validations after that date, but all FIPS 140-2 validations will be moved to the Historical List on September 21, 2026 regardless of their actual final validation date.